sim0njo/docs/docs/Phc2MqttV5.md

 - P2M Main Menu -> Configure -> Configure STM HA Advertising: select 'device' or 'component' mode and press 'Advertise Now'.

 **What is advertised?**
-Per channel a number of methods and/or properties are advertised, each of these have default values that can be overridden by modifying the channel's 'Description' in the PHC Systemsoftware 3.x.y, as explained further on.
+Per channel a number of methods and/or properties are advertised.

-Methods are used by HA to control the channel (i.e. on/off) while properties are used by HA to report the channel in it's dashboard(s).
+Methods are used by HA to control the channel (i.e. on/off) while properties are used by HA to represent the channel in it's dashboard(s).

+Each of these have default values that can be overridden by modifying the channel's 'Description' in the PHC Systemsoftware 3.x.y into a JSON formatted string like this:

+&nbsp;&nbsp;  {"desc":"&lt;description>","&lt;property|method>":"&lt;value>"}

 **How will channels be advertised?**

 ***Input Channels***
-Are advertised as 'binary_sensor' component, they report their state as 'on' or 'off' and are represented with an icon (device_class), all depending on input type.
+Are advertised as 'binary_sensor' entities, they report their state as 'on' or 'off' and are represented with the default device_class (None).

 Properties:

-- icon: overrides the default HA <a href="https://www.home-assistant.io/integrations/binary_sensor/#device-class">'device_class'</a> for the channel
+-- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/binary_sensor/#device-class">device_class</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement, ...
+-- **icon**: overrides the (device class) icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

-- invert: inverts the interpretation of the 'on' and 'off' events
+-- **invert**: inverts the interpretation of the 'on' and 'off' events, defaults to 'no invert'

-Defaults per channel type:
+Default state mapping per channel type:

-- in%: uses device_class 'none' as icon, events 'ingt0'/'ingt1'/'ingt2' show as 'on', events 'outlt1'/'outgt1'/'out' show as 'off'
+-- **in%**: events 'ingt0'/'ingt1'/'ingt2' report as 'on', events 'outlt1'/'outgt1'/'out' report as 'off'

-- il%: uses device_class 'light' as icon, event 'dark' shows as 'off', event 'bright' shows as 'on'

-- im%: uses device_class 'motion' as icon, event 'stop' shows as 'off', event 'start' shows as 'on'
+-- **il%**: event 'bright' reports as 'on', event 'dark' reports as 'off'

+-- **im%**: event 'start' reports as 'on', event 'stop' reports as 'off'

-- ir%: not supported for now
+-- **ir%**: not supported for now

-If you want a different icon to be used then you need to modify the channel 'Description' in PHC Systemsoftware 3.x.y into a JSON formatted string like this:

-  {"desc":"&lt;description>","&lt;property>":"&lt;value>"}
+Property/method override samples:

-For instance, when an input represents the open/close state of a door you could change the icon to a door as follows:
+-- An input monitoring the open/close state of a door, you could change the representation to a door as follows:

-  {"desc":"Front Door","icon":"door"}
+  {"desc":"Front Door","dc":"door"}

-Similar, you can invert the on/off state determination with following construct:
+-- Similar, you can invert the on/off state determination with following construct:

-  {"desc":"Front Door","icon":"door","invert":1}
+  {"desc":"Front Door","dc":"door","invert":1}

+-- For a movement detector (ie bwm.0.im0) you can do following:

+  {"desc":"Movement Hall","dc":"motion"}

+-- For a light detector (ie bwm.0.il2)  you can do following:

+  {"desc":"Movement Hall","dc":"light"}

 ***Output Channels***
-Are advertised as different component types (light/cover/...), have support methods (on/off,up/down/stop,...) to control the channel, and report their state, all depending on output type.
+Are advertised as different entity types (light/cover/...) depending on channel type, see further.

-Each method has a default PHC-cmd linked to it as listed per output type.
-If you want to link a different PHC-cmd then you need to modify the channel 'Description' in PHC Systemsoftware 3.x.y into a JSON formatted string like this:

-  {"desc":"&lt;description>","&lt;method>":"&lt;PHC-cmd>"}

-Make sure the &lt;PHC-cmd> provided is valid for the respective module type as there is no validation done, refer to [PHC Cmd Reference](#phc-cmd-reference).
+They have methods (on/off,up/down/stop,...) to control the channel, where each method is linked to a default PHC-cmd as indicated per output type.
+This can be overridden as explained before.
+Make sure the overriding PHC-cmd is valid as no validation is performed, refer to [PHC Cmd Reference](#phc-cmd-reference).

 - **Output modules output** (i.e. omd.0.out0):

-Are advertised as 'light' component and support following methods:
+Are advertised as 'light' entities with following properties and methods.

+Properties:
+-- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
--- '**on**': maps to PHC-cmd 'on' (results in omd.0.out0.on)
+-- **on**: maps to PHC-cmd 'on' (results in omd.0.out0.on)
--- '**off**': maps to PHC-cmd 'off' (results in omd.0.out0.off)
+-- **off**: maps to PHC-cmd 'off' (results in omd.0.out0.off)

+Property/method override samples:
-Suppose you have a stairway and want to turn the light on for 60 seconds instead of permanent then change the channel description to:
+-- Suppose you have a stairway and want to turn the light on for 60 seconds instead of permanent then change the channel description to:

   {"desc":"Stairway Light","on":"ontimed.60"}

+-- Similar you can change the icon for an output that controls a ventilator like this:

+  {"desc":"Bathroom Ventilator","icon":"mdi:fan"}

 - **Shutter modules output** (i.e. jrm.0.out0):

-Are advertised as 'cover' component and support following methods:
+Are advertised as 'cover' entities with following properties and methods.

+Properties:
+-- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/cover/#device-class">'device_class'</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement, ...
+-- **icon**: overrides the (device class) icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
--- '**up**': maps to PHC-cmd 'delayedup.0.0.0.150' (prio=0,lock=0,delay=0,run=15s)
+-- **up**: maps to PHC-cmd 'delayedup.0.0.0.150' (prio=0,lock=0,delay=0,run=15s)
--- '**down**': maps to PHC-cmd 'delayeddowntip.0.0.0.150.20' (prio=0,lock=0,delay=0,run=15s,tip=2s)
+-- **down**: maps to PHC-cmd 'delayeddowntip.0.0.0.150.20' (prio=0,lock=0,delay=0,run=15s,tip=2s)
--- '**stop**': maps to PHC-cmd 'stop.0' (prio=0)
+-- **stop**: maps to PHC-cmd 'stop.0' (prio=0)

+Property/method override samples:
-Suppose you have a shutter in your living room that takes 20 seconds to open/close and requires 3 seconds tip time, then change the channel description to:
+-- Suppose you have a shutter in your living room that takes 20 seconds to open/close and requires 3 seconds tip time, then change the channel description to:

   {"desc":"Livingroom Shutter","up":"delayedup.0.0.0.200","down":"delayeddowntip.0.0.0.200.30"}

 - **Input modules LED** (i.e. imd.0.led0):

-Are advertised as 'light' component and support following methods:
+Are advertised as 'light' component with following properties and methods.

+Properties:
+-- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
--- '**on**': maps to PHC-ccmd 'on' (results in imd.0.led0.on)
+-- **on**: maps to PHC-ccmd 'on' (results in imd.0.led0.on)
--- '**off**': maps to PHC-ccmd 'off' (results in imd.0.led0.off)
+-- **off**: maps to PHC-ccmd 'off' (results in imd.0.led0.off)

+Property/method override samples:
-Suppose you want to use a blinking led to report an alarm (provided the channel supports this command), then change the channel description to:
+-- Suppose you want to use a blinking led to report an alarm (provided the channel supports this command), then change the channel description to:

   {"desc":"Alarm Indication","on":"blink"}

 - **Input modules merker** (i.e. imw.0.mrk0):

-Are advertised as 'light' component and support following methods:
+Are advertised as 'light' component with following properties and methods.

+Properties:
+-- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
--- '**set**': maps to PHC-ccmd 'set' (results in imw.0.mrk0.set)
+-- **on**: maps to PHC-ccmd 'set' (results in imw.0.mrk0.set)
--- '**reset**': maps to PHC-ccmd 'set' (results in imw.0.mrk0.reset)
+-- **off**: maps to PHC-ccmd 'reset' (results in imw.0.mrk0.reset)

+Property/method override samples:
-Suppose you want to turn a merker on for 25 seconds instead of permanent then change the channel description to:
+-- Suppose you want to turn a merker on for 25 seconds instead of permanent then change the channel description to:

-  {"desc":"Some Merker","set":"settimed.25"}
+  {"desc":"Some Merker","on":"settimed.25"}

 - **Dimmer modules output/level** (i.e. dim.0.out0 or dim.0.lvl0):

-Todo
+Are advertised as 'light' component.

+Properties:
+-- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
+-- **on**: maps to PHC-ccmd 'onmem' (results in dim.0.out0.onmem)
+-- **off**: maps to PHC-ccmd 'off' (results in dim.0.out0.off)

+***Buttons***
+Above explanations always interacted directly with a channel, but sometimes you want to trigger the programmed logic in the STM or SRS.

+We accomodate this by means of a "button" functionaly linked to one or more PHC-cmd's when you press it in a dashboard, but without state.

+You configure it by entering following JSON formatted data in the channel description:

+  {"desc":"&lt;description>","comp":"button","&lt;method>":"&lt;PHC-cmd>*[; &lt;PHC-cmd>]"}

+- **Input Buttons**:

+Are defined on an input channel and are advertised as 'button' component with following properties and methods.

+Properties:
+-- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
+-- **press**: maps to one or more PHC-ccmd's, the default is "press"

+Property/method override samples:
+-- A simple "AllOff" button can be defined as follows, note that the STM should have programming to handle the imd.0.in15.ingt2 command.

+  {"desc":"AllOff","comp":"button","press":"imd.0.in15.ingt2"}

+- **Shutter Group Buttons**:

+Are defined on a (spare or virtual) shutter channel and are advertised as 'cover' component with following properties and methods.

+Properties:
+-- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/cover/#device-class">'device_class'</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement, ...
+-- **icon**: overrides the (device class) icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon

+Methods:
+-- **up**: must be mapped to an 'up' trigger for the shutter group, default is "up"
+-- **down**: must be mapped to a 'down' trigger for the shutter group, default is "down"
+-- **stop**: must be mapped to a 'stop' trigger for the shutter group, dfault is "stop"

+Property/method override samples:
+-- Given a shutter group was defined in STM programming that uses imd.0.in9 to trigger the 'up' action and imd.0.in10 to trigger the 'down' action, we can specify this as:

+  {"desc":"shutterGroup","comp":"button","up":"imd.0.in9.ingt1","down":"imd.0.in10.ingt1","stop":"imd.0.in9.ingt0"}

 ###Enumerating Module Channels